CSCI 599 Special Topics: Data Science for Social Systems

 - Intelligent systems:

 - Matrix factorization

 All topics will be explored from an applied, practical, computational perspective.
 This will allow the interested student to deepen the rigorous theoretical implications of the methods in other courses offered by USC (for example, CSCI-567 Machine Learning).
-Throughout the course we will deliver several “hands-on” sessions with live coding, data analysis, and problem solving!
+Throughout the course, we will deliver several “hands-on” sessions with live coding, data analysis, and problem-solving!

 A basic understanding of programming that will allow you to manipulate data and implement basic algorithms, using any programming language, is recommended.
 Python will be the “official” programming language used during the hands-on sessions and for learning purposes.
-We will use IPython Notebook as environment.
+We will use IPython Notebook as the environment.
 However, feel free to use the language you prefer for your assignments and class project.
 A basic understanding of statistics and algebra will help too.